 - Prioritizes high-level units of development

-- Acts as a communicative tool between all people involved
+- Acts as a communication tool between all people involved

 - Indicates exact goals and ties them to the business objectives

-Sometimes, a product manager would build multiple roadmaps of different types to present the information to internal and external stakeholders.
+Sometimes, a product manager builds multiple roadmaps of different types to present the information to internal and external stakeholders.

-Sticking to the general and well-tried practices makes sense when it comes to such multi-step process as configuring a roadmap.
+Sticking to general and well-tried practices makes sense when contemplating a multi-step process like configuring a roadmap.
 So, here are some practical tips:

 Formulate your strategy and vision of the product

-Talk to your internal and external stakeholders, talk to your customers, look at the market and competitors.
-Define your customer personas, look at what salespeople are telling you, speak to customers themselves.
-Provide the customers’ voice to the production team and management.
-Once you’ve aligned the vision across all stakeholders and participants, you have all input data to begin working on your roadmap.
+Talk to your internal and external stakeholders, talk to your customers, look at the market and your competitors.
+Define your customer personas, listen to what salespeople are telling you, speak to customers themselves.
+Provide intelligence on the customer voice to the production team and management.
+Once you’ve aligned the vision across all stakeholders and participants, you have the required input data to begin working on your roadmap.

 Define your audience

-A product roadmap is not a “one size fits all” plan.
-The audience you have to present your roadmap to will be a predetermining factor for the format of your roadmap, its type, and contents you have to include in it.
-But, types of roadmaps is a complex subject, that we will discuss in the next section.
+A product roadmap is not a one-size-fits-all plan.
+The audience you have to present your roadmap to will be a predetermining factor for the format of your roadmap, its type, and the contents you should include in it.
+Determining the type of roadmap is a complex, and we will detail that in the next section.

 Pick a suitable format

 The format also makes an impact on your contents choice.
 The format you may choose can be more suitable for a specific audience.
-For example, a feature-based format is not suitable for your marketing department or management but is recommended for your engineering team.
-A chosen format will suggest the necessary items of the information to be highlighted and which themes or goals should be prioritized on the timeline.
+For example, a feature-based format is not suitable for the marketing department or management but is recommended for your engineering team.
+The format chosen will suggest the necessary items of information to be highlighted and which themes or goals should be prioritized on the timeline.

 Choose the metrics and tailor them to the actual features

 Metrics will help to see an even broader picture and measure your progress.
-Depending on the purpose of your roadmap, you may choose metrics oriented on the customers’ needs or your business’ needs.
+Depending on the purpose of your roadmap, you may choose metrics oriented to customer needs or business needs.
 As a source of relevant metrics, you may analyze the market and your competition or have recourse to an industry analyst.
-To learn more about KPIs and metrics used in Agile product development check our separate article.
+To learn more about KPIs and metrics used in Agile product development, check our fact-filled article.

 Use roadmap specific tools

 Using a tool like Excel to build a roadmap can be a painful process.
-As a result, you will get a static presentation, that would be fairly difficult to update.
+As a result, you will get a static presentation that would be fairly difficult to update.
 Cloud-based roadmapping tools allow you to speed up the process and keep the roadmap updated when priorities change.
-Here are just some instruments you can use:
+Here are just some tools you can use:

-- ProductPlan is the most popular among the other, being used in such digital giants as Windows and Adobe.
-ProductPlan shares tons of roadmap templates for the various purposes.
-You may also import the items from Jira, Spreadsheets, or VSTS, which makes the planning process much easier.
+ProductPlan is the most popular among those mentioned, being used in such digital giants as Windows and Adobe.
+ProductPlan shares tons of roadmap templates for various purposes.
+You may also import items from Jira, Spreadsheets, or VSTS, which makes the planning process much easier.

-- Aha! is another industry giant, used by Shutterstock, Linkedin, and Dell.
-The integration list with other applications is pretty huge.
+Aha! is another industry giant, used by Shutterstock, LinkedIn, and Dell.
+The integration list with other applications is impressive.

-- Roadmunk is also on the list of the top product management applications meeting all the necessary standards for a good pricing.
+Roadmunk is also on the list of top product management applications meeting all the necessary standards with good pricing.

 Types of audiences in roadmapping

-Sales team roadmap.
-A sales department is especially interested in the combination of product features and its benefits for customers.
-That’s why this type of roadmap should be concentrated on the product value.
-Theme-based format fits the best, as themes can show graphically which goal each feature serves.
+The sales team is especially interested in the combination of product features and product benefits for customers.
+That’s why this type of roadmap should be concentrated on product value.
+A theme-based format is the best fit here as themes can graphically show which goal each feature serves.

-External roadmaps, as a rule, have a presentation-like format, as they don’t share any specific information about internal processes.
+External roadmaps usually have a presentation-like format as they don’t share any specific information about internal processes.
 External roadmaps should be easy to understand, visually clear, and share maximum information about the benefits for the customers.
-Most often roadmaps shared with the public don’t contain any deadlines, they commonly introduce approximate time frames and the succession of feature releases.
+Most often, roadmaps shared with the public don’t contain any deadlines.
+They introduce approximate time frames and the succession of feature releases.

-A Goal-Oriented format helps to keep all information grouped and clearly explained.
+A Goal-Oriented roadmap helps to keep all information grouped and clearly explained.
 Goals determine a reason for every feature to exist.
-A goal can be stated in simple words as “Increase user engagement” or “Make registration process faster”.
+A goal can be stated in simple words as “Increase user engagement” or “Make registration process faster.”
 By organizing the information around the goals, you will keep your roadmap high-level and make your strategy and vision easy to understand.

 Theme-based roadmap example

-A Feature-based format entails using a feature as a central point of your roadmap making it very detailed.
+A Feature-based roadmap entails using a feature as a central point of your roadmap making it very detailed.
 The drawbacks are:

 A feature is not a stable unit considering the changing market.
-Technological innovations and customers’ needs make your feature set change quite often.
+Technological innovations and customer needs cause your feature set to change quite often.

 A feature-based format doesn’t provide high-level details, which blurs a general vision of the product, making your roadmap practically more difficult to maintain and harder to understand.